Addressing Feature Suppression in Unsupervised Visual Representations

-Past work has also reported limitations in using contrastive learning for unsupervised representations.
-For example, the authors of \cite{chen2020simple} showed that color distribution can be a shortcut, and proposed to break this shortcut through color-distortion data augmentation.
-Further, the authors of \cite{tian2020makes} noted that when the data includes multiple types of semantics, one type may produce a shortcut that prevents contrastive learning from learning effective features of other semantics (as is the case in Figure~\ref{fig:intro}, where the background object information can be a shortcut that prevents learning information related to the digit in the image).
+Past work has also reported problems with contrastive learning.
+It can focus on irrelevant features such as color distribution, and suppress more relevant features \cite{chen2020simple}.
+Past work addressed this problem by using color-distortion as a data augmentation.
+Also, the authors of \cite{tian2020makes} noted that when the data includes multiple types of semantics, contrastive learning may learn one type of semantics and fail to learn effective features of the other semantics (as in Figure~\ref{fig:intro}(b) where the background object information can suppress features related to digits).
 They proposed a solution that learns contrastive views suitable for the desired downstream task.
 While they share our goal of supporting different downstream tasks, their method requires supervision since they learn their contrastive views from labeled data.
-In contrast, our representation learning is completely unsupervised.
+In contrast, our approach is completely unsupervised.

 Another related work is contrastive-predictive-coding (CPC) \cite{oord2018representation,henaff2019data}.
-CPC has some similarity to IPCL in that it has a predictive task that aims to restore missing information.
-However, the key difference between CPC and our method is that the prediction target of CPC is the features of a future frame, while the prediction target of our method is the raw input data.
-As a result, the representation learned by CPC is not forced to contain necessary information to reconstruct the input, making it susceptible to shortcuts, just like other contrastive learning methods.
+CPC has some similarities with \name~in that it has a predictive task that aims to reconstruct missing information.
+However, CPC aims to reconstruct the features of a future frame, while \name~reconstructs the raw input data.
+As a result, the representation learned by CPC is not forced to contain necessary information to reconstruct the input, making it susceptible to \red{feature suppression}, just like other contrastive learning methods.

-0.03in {\bf (b) Learning from Radio Signals: } There is a growing body of literature that leverages radio signals to learn pose estimation, action recognition, captioning, and re-identifications through walls and occlusions~\cite{zhao2018through,zhao2018rf,li2019making,chetty2017low,zhang2018latern,fan2020home,fan2020learning,zhao2019through,hsu2019enabling,vasisht2018duet,tian2018rf}.
-All of this work however relies on supervised learning from annotated data.
-Given the difficulty of annotating RF datasets with ground truth labels for pose or actions, past work is limited to relatively small datasets, which hampers its performance.
-Our work allows these models to leverage large amounts of unannotated RF signals to improve the performance of their downstream tasks.